matthew-cavener/my-bert-is-too-big/README.md

 7.)
 Set up nice webserver that compares input text to BERT and Simpler Models, compare inference time, do cosine similarity of output probabilities to get quick idea of how close the simple ones are to BERT.

-Later should do multiclass problem, use FTed BERT logits as soft targets, should implement annealing, should use BiLSTM as one of the Simple Models.
+Later should use FTed BERT logits as soft targets, should implement annealing, should use BiLSTM as one of the Simple Models.

 # Other references
 ModelCompression (Bucila et al, 2006)